himeshsam93/Food-Festival-23/README.md

 # Food-Festival-23
 This project Food Festival '23 comes under my main project which is Project Uni Days.
-I created this project in order to give the facility to customers to purchase their products through online platform from our stall at Uni orientation week.
+I created this project in order to give the facility to customers to purchase their products through online platform from our stall when we were at Uni orientation week.
 <br/><br/>
 <img width="1470" alt="Screenshot 2023-11-17 at 11 32 43" src="https://github.com/himeshsam93/Food-Festival-23/assets/79123434/8f84d1fb-29c8-44c1-a208-89eb5f1c1433">
 <br/><br/><br/>